pablogiral/AcresPay/replit.md

 - Shows spinner on delete button while validating pending payments
 - Fail-safe approach: if validation fails (network error, etc.), deletion is blocked with error toast

+### Ticket Management (Nov 17, 2025)
+- Added edit and delete functionality for tickets in MyTicketsPage
+- Dropdown menu with three-dots icon on each ticket card
+- Edit option navigates to existing HomePage with bill details
+- Delete option shows confirmation dialog with warning about cascading deletion
+- Backend DELETE endpoint with UUID validation and ownership verification
+- Transactional cascading deletion: payments → claims → lineItems → participants → bill
+- Security: checkBillOwnership prevents information leak and unauthorized access
+- React Query mutation with cache invalidation and success/error toasts

 ### Bug Fixes
 - Fixed critical apiRequest signature bug in payment mutations (was using fetch-style syntax instead of (method, url, data))
 - Clarified that bill totals are auto-calculated from line items, not manually entered